jundalisay/sp/content/en/research/indian/gospel/chapter-32f.md

 devotees to the ceremony at 12 Mallick Street.
 It was the second day of the bright fortnight of the moon.
 The festival connected with the worship of Kāli, known as the "Festival of Light", was still going on at Burra bazar.

-About three o'clock in the afternoon M. and the younger Gopal came to Burrabazar.
+About 3pm, M. and the younger Gopal came to Burrabazar.
 M. had in his hand a bundle of cloths he had purchased for Sri Ramakrishna.
 Mallick Street was jammed with people, bullock-carts, and carriages.
-As M. and Gopal approached Mallick Street they noticed Sri Ramakrishna in a carriage, which could hardly move because of the jam.
+As M. and Gopal approached
+Mallick Street they noticed Sri Ramakrishna in a carriage, which could hardly move because of the jam.
 Baburam and Ram Chakravarty were with the Master.
 He smiled at M. and Gopal.

 Sri Ramakrishna alighted from the carriage.
 With Baburam he proceeded on foot to the